postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 * API Definition - the entire definition of the API, combining all files within it.
 * Files - One or more files that specify the API definition.
-* Root file - The top-level file of an API definition.
+* Root file - The top-level file that hosts the operations defined by an API.
 This file contains references to other files in the API definition.
 There can be only one root file.
 When you create a new API definition, the first file created is the root file.
 When importing an API, Postman will determine the root file based on the references across the imported files.
 * Folders - you can create folders within an API definition to organize files.
 (You can also add folders within folders.)

 With multi-file API definitions, when you select **Definition** under the API version, the top level of files and folders are shown.
 Select a folder to expand or collapse it, or select a file to open it for editing in the workbench.